Installation of NetBSD 7 on the Raspberry Pi 2

 syslogd=NO manpagedb=NO savecore=NO virecover=NO fsck_flags="-P -p -y"

-Slices with many write operations, like /tmp
+Slices with many write operations, like /tmp,

-and add:
+/etc/fstab and add:

 tmpfs /tmp tmpfs rw,-sram%30 tmpfs /var/tmp tmpfs rw,-sram%10 tmpfs /var/log tmpfs rw,-sram%10 tmpfs /var/run tmpfs rw,-sram%1